GeyserMC/GeyserWiki/_docs/geyser/common-issues.md

 ### Hosting provider will not immediately open up UDP.

 These steps only apply for the standalone version of Geyser.
 This usually has something to do on your host's end.
 Most commonly, it's because they do not open up ports over the UDP protocol, which is what Minecraft: Bedrock Edition uses, opposed to Minecraft: Java Edition using TCP.
-One way to get around this (if you're using an online host) is to shut down your server, and when asking for a server jar, select Nukkit (you won't actually be switching to Nukkit).
+One way to get around this (if you're using an online host) is to shut down your server, and when asking for a server jar, select Nukkit, or any other Bedrock edition server software (you won't actually be switching to Nukkit).
 Afterward, open up your FTP file manager and find the Nukkit jar.
 Then, replace this jar with the server software you're using.
 Upon starting up the server, it should open up ports over UDP whilst still allowing you to use the server jar you desire.

 **PLEASE NOTE:** If your server automatically redownloads jars upon startup, such as with an autoupdate system, this workaround will not work.
 Please contact your host if this does not work for you as there is nothing we can do.